Skip to content

 Role

-Esther is a Senior Lecturer in Ecology and Conservation in the School of Animal, Rural and Environmental Sciences, teaching a range of subjects to BSc and FdSc Wildlife Conservation, BSc Ecology and Conservation, BSc Environmental Science and BSc Zoology.
-She is module leader for Principles of Ecology (L4), Ecological Census Techniques (L4), Wildlife Conflicts and Resolutions (L6) and Introduction to Ecological Consultancy (L6).
-Esther supervises a range of undergraduate and postgraduate research projects in ecology and wildlife conservation.
+Esther teaches a range of subjects to postgraduate and undergraduate students on BSc Wildlife Conservation, BSc Ecology and Conservation, BSc Environmental Science and BSc Zoology.
+She is module leader for Principles of Ecology (L4), Wildlife Management (L6) and Introduction to Ecological Consultancy (L6).

 Career overview